WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `ModelFWHM`: probably used to provide default optical resolution for older units before that was calibrated in the EEPROM

-- `ModelInfoFeature`: metadata about WP models that can't be readily inferred from the EEPROM
+- `ModelInfoFeature`: static product information about WP models that can't be readily inferred from the EEPROM.
+Also provides logic for selecting product image on Hardware View.

 ### enlighten.network

-Classes and files used for network communication.
-(Not a big thing in ENLIGHTEN to date.)
+Classes and files used for network (non-USB) communication.

 - **`BLEManagerFeature`**: connect to BLE spectrometers

 - `CloudManagerFeature`: connect to AWS to download XL (Andor) virtual EEPROM files

 - `UpdateCheckerFeature`: check for ENLIGHTEN updates?
 I forgot this was here.
   Probably not working...

-- `awsConnect`: probably used with CloudManager? dunno
+- `awsConnect`: probably used with CloudManagerFeature? dunno

 - `keys`: this file is not checked into the distribution, but must be present when building installers for AWS to work